qaziafzalarian/awesome-llm-jailbreaks/README.md

 #### The Exploit Techniques: A Technical Arsenal

-"elder-plinius" employs a toolkit of techniques adapted from classic cybersecurity exploits but applied linguistically.
+"[awesome-llm-jailbreaks](https://github.com/Techiral/awesome-llm-jailbreaks/tree/main)" employs a toolkit of techniques adapted from classic cybersecurity exploits but applied linguistically.

 | Technique | How It Works (The Exploit Mechanism) | Traditional Cyber Analogy |
 | :--- | :--- | :--- |